Escape Rooms: Catering to Different Learning Styles

 Escape rooms are group adventure games.
-Participants use elements in a locked room to solve riddles and puzzles (be it words, pictures, math, mechanical or other) using strategy, discovery, critical thinking, teamwork, and clues with the goal of unlocking the room within a set amount of time.
-They’ve been in Canada for about five years after first gaining traction in Europe and Asia.
+Participants use elements in a locked room to solve riddles and puzzles (be they words, pictures, math, mechanical, or other) through strategy, discovery, critical thinking, teamwork, and clues with the goal of unlocking the room within a set amount of time.
+These rooms have been in Canada for about five years after first gaining traction in Europe and Asia.

 Rooms are multidisciplinary and purposefully designed with variety in mind.
 “They require diverse thinking and allow multiple learning styles to thrive simultaneously,” explains Harvey.
 What’s better is a teacher doesn’t need to create six lesson plans for six different types of learning.
 “The escape rooms will have six ways to approach the same problem.”
 One student who is literary-inclined can figure out the writing on the wall while someone who is more tactile and mechanically-inclined can find out how to turn the crank.

-Just because escape rooms contain puzzles and games, it doesn’t mean they are easy.
+However, just because escape rooms contain puzzles and games, it doesn’t mean they are easy.
 “We like to talk about failing,” Harvey says.
 Failing is often a part of learning new skills and ingesting new information.
-“The rooms are challenging and often require help, so they have the option to ask for a clue,” he says.
+“The rooms are challenging and often require help, so they have the option to ask for a clue,” he explains.